kasparsd/minit/readme.txt

 == Changelog ==

+= 0.6.3 =
+* Mark merged items as done.
+* Use cache key for script handle key instead of minit-css and minit-js.

 = 0.6.2 =
-* Add a caching layer
+* Add a caching layer.

 = 0.6.1 =
 * Print related inline scripts, if any.